KanishkVashisht/create-react-app/README.md

 # screens-components-utilities edits

 I found that the normal create-react-app creates a great setup but the template for the app is not too great.
 I wanted to standardize the template I used, including routing with components/screens/utilities.
-This is my opinion on how react-apps should be structured:
+This is my opinion ( open to discussions, email me! ) on how react-apps should be structured:

 ```
 .